marielle-lopez/chrono/README.md

 ## Task Completion History

+### 27 March 2024

+- Managed to fix the bug related to dynamic colour styling not working as intended in `EventCard` components
+  - According to this [GitHub discussion](https://github.com/tailwindlabs/tailwindcss/discussions/11189), class names should not be constructed dynamically; rather, complete class names need to be provided

 ### 26 March 2024

 - Hit a huge milestone for this project; completed the entire frontend of Chrono!